New Insights into Time Series Analysis II -- No Correlated Observations: Summary of recommendations

-Figure \ref{fg_neta} (left panel) shows a summary of our efforts to provide the best way to select variables in correlated and non correlated data. $K_{fi}^{(s)}$ correlated indices are more efficient than previous correlated indices and should be adopted in the case where correlated indices can be calculated sensibly, but aspects of this still needs to be tested, especially in systems where the correlation order and number of permutations are very low.
-A note of caution, the flux independent indices are weakly dependent on magnitude but are strongly dependent on the time interval among correlated measurements, so should be used when the observations have a natural correlation interval that is shorter than the typical epoch interval (for more details see Sec 4.3 Paper I).
+Figure \ref{fg_neta} (left panel) shows a summary of our efforts to provide the best way to select variables in correlated and non-correlated data.
+The values $K_{fi}^{(s)}$ correlated indices are more efficient than previous correlated indices and should be adopted in the case in which correlated indices can be calculated sensibly, but aspects of this still need to be tested, especially in systems where the correlation order and number of permutations are very low.
+The flux independent indices are weakly dependent on magnitude but are strongly dependent on the time interval among correlated measurements, such indices should be used when the observations have a natural correlation interval that is shorter than the typical epoch interval (for more details, see Sec 4.3 Paper I).
 Indeed, a large number of variable stars can be missed if this is not taken into account.

 The discrimination of variable stars from noise is better distinguished using correlated indices than non-correlated indices and so these should be adopted when they are available (see Sect.~ \ref{fg_neta}) otherwise $X_{f}$ indices can be used (see Fig.~\ref{fg_neta}).
 Indeed, this also determines how we may best perform photometric observations to maximize the performance of selection criteria.
-A combination of them can be used but it is not mean a high performance.
-The better selection performed by correlated indices is well known and therefore the correlated indices may be adopted to achieve a smaller misselection rate.
-Using all the above, the following set of procedures is recommended as the best way to select variable stars;
+A combination of these observations can be used but it is not mean a high performance.
+The better selection performed by correlated indices is well known and therefore the correlated indices may be adopted to achieve a smaller mis-selection rate.
+Using all the above, the following set of procedures is recommended as the best way to select variable stars: